vidushi-7/education-bliss-ai-agent/README.md

 <img width="1024" height="1024" alt="Gemini_Generated_Image_tpldf0tpldf0tpld" src="https://github.com/user-attachments/assets/0ef0d2c5-eb41-410c-878f-1fb1b670be3b" />

-## 4. Technical Implementation:
+## 4. Technical Implementation (Architecture, Code)

 This solution demonstrates the use of four (4) key ADK concepts:

-Multi-Agent Architecture (LlmAgent): Four specialized agents (CurriculumAgent, TutorAgent, QuizAgent, and EducationSupervisor) collaborate to manage the end-to-end user experience.
+## Multi-Agent Architecture (LlmAgent):
+Four specialized agents (CurriculumAgent, TutorAgent, QuizAgent, and EducationSupervisor) collaborate to manage the end-to-end user experience.

-Tool Use (Tools): The system implements the GoogleSearchTool (for real-time, grounded teaching) and the custom GradeQuizTool (for structured, consistent assessment logic).
+## Tool Use (Tools):
+The system implements the GoogleSearchTool (for real-time, grounded teaching) and the custom GradeQuizTool (for structured, consistent assessment logic).

-Session State and Long-Term Memory (ADK Session Services & Memory): The EducationSupervisor manages short-term state via InMemorySessionService and long-term knowledge (learning plans, final grades) via ADKInMemoryMemory, enabling personalized, multi-session learning.
+## Session State and Long-Term Memory (ADK Session Services & Memory):
+The EducationSupervisor manages short-term state via InMemorySessionService and long-term knowledge (learning plans, final grades) via ADKInMemoryMemory, enabling personalized, multi-session learning.

+## Observability (Tracer):
-Observability (Tracer): All agents and the Supervisor are initialized with a shared MockTracer.
+All agents and the Supervisor are initialized with a shared MockTracer.
 The code includes explicit span creation (with self.tracer.start_as_current_span(...)), attribute setting, and event logging to demonstrate how the ADK's observability features track the flow and performance of the multi-agent system.

 File 1: education_agents_adk.py (Agent Definitions and Logic)